Venture-backed Celularity receives FDA approval for early trials of a new cell therapy for COVID-19 – TechCrunch

 For Celularity, those NK cells are derived from stem cells cultivated from placental tissue, which hospitals typically treat as medical waste.

-Backed by the venture investment firm Section 32, and strategic investors including Celgene, now a division of Bristol Myers; United Therapeutics, a biomedical technology developer; Human Longevity, the troubled venture-backed startup founded by genomics J. Craig Venter; and Sorrento Therapeutics, a publicly traded biomedical company; Celularity was pursuing a number of applications of the novel cell therapy, but its initial focus was on cancer treatments.
+Backed by the venture investment firm Section 32, and strategic investors including Celgene, now a division of Bristol Myers; United Therapeutics, a biomedical technology developer; Human Longevity, the troubled venture-backed startup founded by J. Craig Venter; and Sorrento Therapeutics, a publicly traded biomedical company, Celularity was pursuing a number of applications of the novel cell therapy, but its initial focus was on cancer treatments.

-The real breakthrough for the company, and one of the reasons why it’s attracted so much capital, is that its cell therapies don’t need to be cultivated from a patient donor — a lengthy and expensive process.
+The real breakthrough for the company, and one of the reasons it has attracted so much capital, is that its cell therapies don’t need to be cultivated from a patient donor — a lengthy and expensive process.
 Celularity is able to produce NK cells and store them, so that they can be ready for transfusion when they’re needed.

 With the the FDA’s clearance, Celularity is going to begin a small, 86-person trial to test the efficacy of its CYNK-001 immunotherapy to treat COVID-19 infected adults, the company said.